Maltese Spicy Tic Beans (Djerba) Paste (Bigilla) Recipe

-Dried broad bean (also known as fava beans) paste is a Maltese recipe that is also referred to as bigilla in the native language.
+Tic beans are used to make this Maltese recipe that is also referred to as bigilla in the native language.
+Locally, Tic beans are referred to as "ful ta' Ġirba" (Djerba beans).
+These are similar to but smaller than broad beans, with a darker and harder skin.
+Should these type of beans be unavailable, dried broad beans (also known as fava beans) can be used.
 The paste is served either with a piece of bread (like ftira) or water crackers (galletti).
 It is ideal as a healthy snack or to serve with drinks.
 In Malta, this bigilla can be purchased in stores or from street vendors.
 However, for those who wish to try it at home, here is the authentic recipe passed down in my family through generations.
 I still have the handwritten recipe in my great grandmother's handwriting!

 - 6 tablespoons extra virgin olive oil